letsencrypt/website/content/en/docs/client-options.md

 1. The client respects the [Let's Encrypt trademark policy](https://www.abetterinternet.org/trademarks).
 1. The client is not browser-based and supports automatic renewals.
+1. The client performs [routine renewals at randomized times](/docs/integration-guide#when-to-renew), or encourages that configuration.
 1. Your commit adds your client to the **end** of the relevant sections (Don't forget the "acme_v2" if appropriate!).
 1. Your commit updates the `lastmod` date stamp at the top of `clients.json`.